-It’s fair to say that the lifestyle in Houston is whatever you make of it, a statement that can only be applied to the most impressive and the most developed metropolises.
+It’s fair to say that the lifestyle in Houston is whatever an individual makes of it, a statement that can only be applied to the most impressive and the most developed metropolises.

 Local government has spent an obscene amount of time and money on the beautification and maintenance of public space, and the result is 350 well-kept parks, 200 green spaces and over 100 miles (160km) of bike and walking trails.
 As a result, chances are it won’t be long before expats pinpoint their favourite patch of greenery, and make activities under a big Texan sky part of their daily lives.

-That said, for every fitness enthusiast, there’s a resident whose lifestyle revolves around something of far greater weight – their stomachs.
+That said, for every fitness enthusiast, there is a resident whose lifestyle revolves around something of far greater weight – their stomachs.
 For many, eating is a sport in itself, an impassioned activity that takes hard work and discipline.

 Shopping in Houston

 Shopping in Houston is top-notch, as it should be in a city that plays host to over 20 Fortune 500 companies.
-People have money to spend here, and if even you’re somebody that doesn’t, you can take advantage of the antique markets, outlet malls and seasonal sales.
+People have money to spend here, and if even those with a smaller budget can take advantage of the antique markets, outlet malls and seasonal sales.

-Though there’s nothing akin to Madison Avenue or Oxford Street in Houston, there is the seventh biggest mall in America, The Galleria, and a number of “shopfront neighbourhoods”.
+Though there is nothing akin to Madison Avenue or Oxford Street in Houston, the city is home to the seventh biggest mall in America, The Galleria, and a number of “shopfront neighbourhoods”.

-Burberry, Christian Dior, Gucci and all the most pretentious designer labels can be found in the Galleria, along with all the recognisable department stores (Neiman Marcus, Nordstrom, etc.); the home décor regulars (IKEA, Crate and Barrel, Williams Sonoma, etc.); and the odd high-end specialty boutique.
+Burberry, Christian Dior, Gucci and all the prominent designer labels can be found in the Galleria, along with all the recognisable department stores such as Neiman Marcus and Nordstrom, the home décor regulars such as IKEA, Crate and Barrel, Williams Sonoma, and the odd high-end specialty boutique.
 Memorial City is another well-known one-stop shopping centre, though it’s not nearly as ritzy and upmarket.

 For expats who prefer a shopping experience with slightly more character, the downtown pavilions can be a nice change of pace, and the areas of Post Oak, Highland Village and Uptown Park also offer a healthy assortment of aisle-cruising options.

-And if you’re keen to make a day out of it, Katy Mills Outlet Mall on Interstate 10 is a hotspot for low-cost shopping options that are slightly out of season, or that have ended up as surplus.
+And for those who are keen to make a day out of it, Katy Mills Outlet Mall on Interstate 10 is a hotspot for low-cost shopping options that are slightly out of season, or that have ended up as surplus.
 Nike, Nine West, GAP and Tommy Hilfiger are all outlet residents.